On The Water

 Lake and River Cruises

 There are lots of cruises you can take on Lough Derg, but one of the more popular is the Killaloe River Cruises, with two luxury boats, the Spirit of Killaloe and the Spirit of Lough Derg.
 The tours run daily along the Shannon and Lough Derg, with an engaging commentary that will keep you enlightened about the sights and waterscapes that you pass.
-For something a little different, the Lough Gin Cruise is a great option and boasts a gin masterclass hosted by West Cork Distillers.
+For something a little different, the Killaloe Gin Cruise is a great option.

 It might not look like much from the shore, but Inis Cealtra is one of the most famous monastic sites in Ireland, with a round tower, six church ruins, a holy well, a graveyard and even a “bargaining stone” over which marriages would have been arranged.
 A place of pilgrimage until the 19th century, the site is associated with the 6th century Saint Caimin and was torched by the Vikings in 836 and 922.
 Jump on a boat trip from Mountshannon Pier with local historian Gerard Madden and the fascinating history of this compelling place will be illuminated to the full.